how to start learning photography

 4 – Take a course or workshop

 Taking a course or workshop can assist you in acquiring new skills, techniques, and hands-on experience.
 You can discover these courses and workshops online or at local photography schools.
 Personally, I’m a self-learner, but I have completed courses in art history and extensively studied paintings and photographs.
-Yet, while constructing and structuring my own distinctive photography course, I realized how much I would have appreciated someone teaching me these same principles a decade ago when I was just about to start learning photography.

 A guided educational approach, of course, is something that can greatly aid you to start learning photography.